-- On 18 July 2023 Mrs N spoke to her husband's bank about a payment being made to her account at NatWest (which was then used to fund the scam) Mrs N said this payment was to help her buy a car and pay off loans, this was untrue. - On 28 July 2023 in a call with her husband's bank Mrs N was told that bank had detected the use of screen-sharing software, Mrs N said this was because her brother was helping her, this does not appear to have been true.
-In that same call she again said payments were to help her pay off loans and credit cards, which was untrue. - On 29 August 2023 Mrs N was questioned by one of the EMIs she was making payments from (R), she said she had been investing for two years, that she had learned about the platforms she was using from friends, that she was holding the cryptocurrency she was buying in her own wallet that she had access to, and that she was able to withdraw her cryptocurrency via an exchange.
-What she said does not reflect the truth of the situation she was in, and Mrs N gave no indication that anyone was helping her or asking her for payments, nor did she mention B. - On 15 September 2023 Mrs N spoke to another bank (H) involved in the payments, she told it that there was no investment company involved in her payments, and that nobody was assisting her, this was not true. - On 18 September Mrs N told a different bank (C) that she had been buying cryptocurrency for many years, that the investment was her own decision, and that she had been able to withdraw funds from her investment.
-The next day she spoke to this bank again and confirmed that nobody had asked her to make the payment or told her how to answer.
+- On 18 July 2023 Mrs N spoke to her husband's bank about a payment being made to one of her accounts (which was then used to fund the scam) Mrs N said this payment was to help her buy a car and pay off loans, this was untrue. - On 28 July 2023 in a call with her husband's bank Mrs N was told that bank had detected the use of screen-sharing software, Mrs N said this was because her brother was helping her, this does not appear to have been true.
+In that same call she again said payments were to help her pay off loans and credit cards, which was untrue. - On 29 August 2023 Mrs N was questioned by one of the EMI's she was making payments from (R), she said she had been investing for two years, that she had learned about the platforms she was using from friends, that she was holding the cryptocurrency she was buying in her own wallet that she had access to, and that she was able to withdraw her cryptocurrency via an exchange.
+What she said does not seem to reflect the truth of the situation she was in, and Mrs N gave no indication that anyone was helping her with her trading, nor did she mention B. - On 14 September 2023 Mrs N spoke with one of her banks (N) she told it that nobody was asking her to buy cryptocurrency and that she had found the investment herself, this was not true.

+- On 15 September 2023 Mrs N spoke to another bank (H) involved in the payments, she told it that there was no investment company involved in her payments, and that nobody was assisting her, this was not true. - On 18 September Mrs N told a different bank (C) that she had been buying cryptocurrency for many years, that the investment was her own decision, and that she had been able to withdraw funds from her investment.
+The next day she spoke to this bank again and confirmed that nobody had asked her to make the payment or told her how to answer any questions she was asked.